 This will take you to your login page.
 Enter your WordPress credentials and you can start using your staging site.

 Step 6: Once you’re happy with the changes you’ve made, go back to Staging on the BlogVault dashboard.
-Here, you can merge your changes to your live WordPress site with one click.
+Here, you can merge your changes to your live site with one click.

 You will be given the option to choose whether you want to merge all changes or select the ones you want.
 Within a few minutes, your changes will appear on your live site.

 That’s it!
 You’re done staging and merging a WordPress site.
-You can explore our platform and check out the other benefits of the plugin such as backups and security.

 But as we mentioned, WordPress sites can be sensitive to change.
-Whether you choose to stage your website or not, ensure your WordPress site is backed up.
+Whether you choose to stage your website or not, ensure your WordPress site is regularly backed up.
 In case anything goes wrong with your site, you can use your backup to restore your site back to normal.

 Backup and Stage Your WordPress Site With BlogVault!